(20 ILCS 5/5-565)

 The State Board of Health shall hold at least 3

-public hearings addressing drafts of the Plan in representative geographic areas of the State.
-Members of the Planning Team shall receive no compensation for their services, but may be reimbursed for their necessary expenses.
+public hearings addressing a draft of the State Health Improvement Plan in representative geographic areas of the State.

-Upon the delivery of each State Health Improvement
+Upon the delivery of each State Health Assessment and

 (11) Upon the request of the Governor, to recommend